 “The task of art is enormous… Art should cause violence to be set aside.
 And it is only art that can accomplish this.” – Leo Tolstoy

-The violence I had to deal with was internal, it was like a black crow sitting in disguise over my shoulders and from time to time showed its ugly face.
-Then a moment came in 2003 when all the stars were aligned, and I could afford to take a pause from the day to day chores of living and delve into the therapeutic process.
-I had to figure out what’s going on, what’s eating me from the inside?
-I retreated from the world of making business deals and immersed myself in a place of solitude and investigation.
-My art studio became the bottom of a well from which there was only one way out – up.
+The violence I had to deal with was internal; it was like a black crow sitting in disguise over my shoulders and, from time to time, showing its ugly face.
+Then a moment came in 2003 when all the stars were aligned, and I could afford to take a pause from the day-to-day chores of living and delve into the therapeutic process.
+I had to figure out what was going on, what was eating me from the inside.
+I retreated from making business deals and immersed myself in solitude and investigation.
+My art studio became the bottom of a water well from which there was only one way out – up.

-The great Swiss psychiatrist, Carl Jung, named a hidden part of us the Shadow.
+The great Swiss psychiatrist, Carl Jung, named the hidden part of us – the Shadow.
 Luke Skywalker would call it the dark side.
-It is an image of the weakest, most flawed, inferior or even disgusting part of oneself.
-It’s everything you don’t wish to be, but fear that you are.
+It is an image of the weakest, most flawed, inferior, or even disgusting part of oneself.
+It’s everything you don’t wish to be but fears that you are.
 I ran away from those places within myself.
-I didn’t want to admit that I am fraught, fearful, and flawed.
-So, I numbed the pain of this reality, I escaped it, or put up a front so that I can hide it from myself and others.
-The image of the helpless, persecuted Jew is my shadow, my dark side, and I revolted and fought that part of myself with might and viciousness.
-This is the part of my inner self which I needed to make peace with, find way to incorporate.
-All my internal violence was directed at this shadow in an effort to snuff it out.
+I didn’t want to admit that I was fraught, fearful, and damaged.
+So, I numbed the pain of this reality; I escaped it or put up a front to hide it from myself and others.
+The helpless, persecuted Jew’s image is my shadow, my dark side.
+I revolted and fought that part of myself with might and viciousness.
+It’s the part of my inner self I needed to make peace with and find a way to integrate.
+My internal violence was directed at this shadow in an effort to snuff it out.
 I had to find a way to stop the fight.
 I had to find a way to love and accept the insecure, gentle, fearful parts of that shadow.
-It is part of who I am.
+It is, after all, a big part of who I am.

-The experience of stripping humans from their God-given identity with tattooed numbers and all the horrors that followed has been documented and described by others.
-My experience of the holocaust is formed by osmosis from my parents along with the bits and pieces they shared of their personal stories.
-The creative theme of my art is derived from my fathers’ journey in a cattle car from Bergen-Belsen to Dachau, especially the details he didn’t share.
-The art is my attempt to fill up the void, to integrate the shuttered self, make peace with my shadow, and to shine light, strength and hope on the dark side.
+The experience of stripping humans from their God-given identity, replacing it with tattooed numbers, and the horrors that followed have been documented by many.
+My experience of the Holocaust was formed by osmosis, unspoken energy transferred from my parents.
+Along with spoken bits and pieces of personal stories they shared.
+My art’s creative theme was drawn from my father’s journey to and from four concentration camps in a cattle car.
+But even more, it was formed by the details he didn’t share.
+The art is my attempt to fill the void, integrate the shuttered self, make peace with my shadow, and shine light, strength, and hope on the dark side.
 It is my attempt to give meaning to the trauma.
-It is about learning to love, accept and forgive the shameful parts of myself.
+It is about learning to love, accept, and forgive the shameful parts of myself.

 On Art and Success

-“Enough of the Holocaust” is a voice I often felt internally and heard externally, often just by the silent gaze of others.
-Enough art, music, books, museums concerning that outrage of the last century, that crime beyond all crimes.
-There’s a wall of Holocaust fatigue that is authentic, not only for those who live with direct Holocaust memories but for most anyone who’s looked out at the world.
+“Enough of the Holocaust” is a voice I often felt internally and heard externally, usually just by the silent gaze of others.
+Enough art, music, books, and museums concerning that outrage of the last century, that crime beyond all crimes.
+There’s a feeling of Holocaust fatigue that is authentic, not only for those who live with direct Holocaust memories but for most anyone who’s looked out at the world.
 I have rewritten my artist statement numerous times over the years.
-Each rewrite reflects a growing awareness of both how I see my work in the timeline of art-making, and my willingness to share my process.
-I was experiencing the struggle which Brene Brown describes so well: “Vulnerability sounds like truth and feels like courage.
+Each rewrite reflects a growing awareness of how I see my work in the timeline of art-making and my willingness to share my process.
+I was experiencing the struggle which Brene Brown describes so well, “Vulnerability sounds like truth and feels like courage.
 Truth and courage aren’t always comfortable, but they’re never weakness.”

-Success, as I’m sure you know, can only be defined by the person achieving it.
-My definition of success evolved over the years.
-Although I did not achieve the level of fame or fortune I desired, I am content with my artistic mastery and the tremendous positive impact it has had on my life.
+As I’m sure you know, success can only be defined by the person achieving it.
+My definition of success has evolved over the years.
+Although I did not reach fame or fortune, I am content with my artistic mastery and its tremendous positive impact on my life.

-There is a saying that a man is a prince until he has kids, and then he becomes a king.
+There is a saying that a man is a prince until he has kids, then he becomes a king.
 Tomer is not everywhere I go, yet he is always in my hip pocket.
-Everything I do leads back to him – how I take care of myself, how I handle myself, how I need to make sure that I stay healthy and literally alive, because he needs me.
+Everything I do leads back to him – how I take care of myself, how I handle myself, how I need to make sure that I stay healthy and literally alive because he needs me.
 That’s a great responsibility.
 I’m a shepherd to him.
-Yet a lot of times, I let him lead me, and I don’t know where the journey’s gonna go.
+Yet many times, I let him lead me, and I don’t know where the journey’s gonna go.
 Because we can go down a path that I’ve been down a thousand times before, but for him, it’s the first time.
 Just when I think, “Yep, I’ve been there, I’ve done that,” he reminds me that everything can be brand new.
-Things have evolved, and I am now looking at them from a different perspective, a different set of eyes.
-So that, in a sense, reminds me to stay young.
+Things have evolved, and I am now looking at them from a different perspective and set of eyes.
+So, in a sense, it reminds me to stay young.
 I am grateful and feel blessed.

-When I no longer believed in the future of my marriage, I slowly began to realize that the painful chaos of leaving was the only way to move towards how I wanted to be in the world.
+When I no longer believed in my marriage’s future, I slowly began to realize that the painful chaos of leaving was the only way to move toward how I wanted to be in the world.

-In 2014 I was diagnosed with prostate cancer, it was only late 2017 when my blood test results were consistently steady and within normal range for a significant period of time that I was considered again cancer free.
-In those 3-years I have learned that traversing the physical path to wellness is a very individualistic, sacred, and exquisitely demanding journey.
-I found truth in the artist Jenny Holzer’s statement: “FEAR is the most elegant weapon.
+In 2014 I was diagnosed with prostate cancer.
+It was only in late 2017 when my blood test results were consistently steady and within the normal range for a significant time, that I was considered cancer-free.
+In those 3-years, I have learned that traversing the physical path to wellness is a very individualistic, sacred, and exquisitely demanding journey.
+I found truth in the artist Jenny Holzer’s statement, “FEAR is the most elegant weapon.
 Your hands are never messy.”
-The presence of cancer felt like an energy field hovering over my head, never letting go.
-Only later it started fading away, which signaled that healing is taking over.
+The presence of cancer felt like an energy-field hovering over my head, never letting go.
+Only later, it started fading away, which signaled that healing was taking over.

-Against my Urologists recommendation, I chose an experimental treatment performed only by two doctors in the US and not yet commonly accepted.
-Focal Laser Ablation is a procedure combining two cutting edge technologies.
-The first is a 3T Multi Parametric MRI that enables detection and view of the precise location of the cancer cells within the almond size prostate gland.
-The second technology is the Focal Laser Ablation, in which a thin laser fiber is directed into the tumor and burns it.
-I feel very grateful to have discovered this procedure which allowed me to maintain the quality of life I desire and avoid the common side effects of Prostatectomy.
+Against my urologist’s recommendation, I chose an experimental treatment, not yet commonly accepted and performed only by two doctors in the USA.
+Focal Laser Ablation is a procedure combining two cutting-edge technologies.
+The first is a 3T Multi Parametric MRI that enables detecting and viewing the cancer cells’ precise location within the almond-sized prostate gland.
+The second technology is Focal Laser Ablation (FLA), in which a thin laser fiber is directed into the tumor and burns it.
+I feel very grateful to have discovered this procedure, which allowed me to maintain the quality of life I desire and avoid the common side effects of Prostatectomy.

-There were ups and downs in the recovery process, what I have tried to practice consistently through it all was an attitude of surrendering without giving up.
-It may sound like an oxymoron and I am not sure I can explain it exactly, but it has to do with accepting what is and at the same time forging a way forward with vigor and faith.
-My long-time spiritual program teaches me daily the notion of surrendering.
-Exercising yoga, swimming, biking, and dancing forces me to drop deep down into my breathing, into the source, into a connection with forces greater than myself.
-And of course, there is healing power in love, connection, and intimacy which I could not have experienced without my beloved Danna.
+There were ups and downs in the recovery process.
+What I have tried to practice consistently through it all was an attitude of surrendering without giving up.
+It may sound like an oxymoron, and I am not sure I can explain it exactly, but it has to do with accepting what is and, at the same time, forging a way forward with vigor and faith.
+My long-time spiritual program teaches me daily the notion of surrender.
+Exercising yoga, swimming, biking, and dancing forces me to drop deep down into my breathing, into the source, into a connection with forces more significant than myself.
+Of course, there is healing power in love and intimacy that I could not have experienced without my beloved Danna.

 On the Future

-Inspired by my son’s journey into the world of digital coding I am planning to forge my own path into that field.
+Inspired by my son’s journey into digital coding, I plan to forge my path in that field.
 I am excited to venture into the unknown and to unfold a new chapter.
-I am confident at times it will be exhilarating and at others fearsome.
-Throughout I will try to remember Anais Nin’s saying: “Life shrinks or expands in proportion to one’s courage.”
+I am confident that it will be exhilarating as well as daunting.
+Throughout, I will remind myself of Anais Nin’s saying, “Life shrinks or expands in proportion to one’s courage.”